FerasAlshmrani/Renting-System/MyWork.md

 - deleteComment()
 ----

-## also i have worked in Scheduling in our server
+## also i have worked Scheduling in our server

 Schedule methods :

-we all worked with relations , figma , security , draw class diagram

 - checkOrderEndDate()
 - checkProductEndDate()